 Another scam I encountered, but never went along with to figure out how it worked, was the guy who gives you a free t-shirt.
 They will “give” it to you as a gift and shove it in your hands.
 I always just let it fall to the ground.
 I assumed they had a partner up the road who would accuse you of stealing or something.
 If anyone has information on how the scam works, let me know.

 In summary, for one of the greatest wonders of the world, the pyramids are a horrible place to visit.
 I put the blame for the squarely on the shoulders of The Supreme Council of Antiquities, which runs the pyramids.
 I suspect there is some political reason why they let lunatics run the asylum.
 They really should be ashamed.
 They clearly know how to run these properties, as I saw in almost every other attraction in Egypt.
-After a few hours, I was willing to forgo some photos I was hoping to get just because I wanted to leave … which meant getting another taxi.
+After a few hours, even though I had long dreamed of photographing this amazing site, I was willing to forgo some photos I was hoping to get just because I wanted to leave … which meant getting another taxi.

 Most of the independent travelers I met in Egypt had an experience similar to mine.
 If you do get a chance to visit someday, I hope you can learn something from my visit to make it more enjoyable—below are some additional tips to make for a smoother Cairo visit than mine!

 Insider Travel Tips: Visiting the Pyramids of Giza